Automated Processing Of Non-Invasive Thermal Imaging Of Organ-Specific Diseases To Detect Inflammation And Vascular Dysfunction

 During the COVID-19 worldwide pandemic, rapid and sensitive screening tools for SARS-CoV2 infection were defined critical for limiting the spread of COVID-19 and for allocating national resources properly.
 Researchers have developed and tested a new point-of-care, non-contact, thermal camera that connects directly to smartphones combined with image-processing algorithms, and machine learning-based analysis, to detect inflammation and vascular dysfunction caused by COVID-19 or any other pandemic.

 The technology is suitable for other pandemic scenarios as a cheap and effective tool for detecting these phenomena.

 The coronavirus disease 2019 (COVID-19) pandemic has imposed an immense burden on out-of-hospital health care services and community-based testing sites worldwide.
 Immediate and sensitive screening tools for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection were essential in order to limit the spread of the disease and to properly allocate national resources.

-The common and standard diagnosis of SARS-CoV-2 infection is a qRT-PCR and can take up to several hours to complete, depending on available resources and disease burden in the region.
-Furthermore, a significant amount of skilled labor is required at the different stages of this testing (sampling, preparation, and analysis).
+The common and standard diagnosis of SARS-CoV-2 infection is based on a virus-specific quantitative real-time PCR (qRT-PCR), and can take up to several hours to complete, depending on available resources and disease burden in the region.
+Furthermore, a significant amount of skilled labor is required at the different stages of the testing (sampling, preparation, and analysis).

 We present an innovative diagnostic tool, a non-contact, non-invasive thermal imaging camera that connects directly to a smartphone combined with automated image-processing algorithms, and machine learning-based analysis to detect COVID-19 and its associated inflammation and vascular dysfunction, as described in Figure 1.